verysonglaa/songlaa-terraform-k8s-cluster-lab/README.md

 The following `ClusterIssuer` are available:

-* `letsencrypt-prod`: for general http01 challenge.
-* `letsencrypt-prod-songlaa`: for dns01 challenge using the hosttech acme webhook.
-The token for hosttech is stored in the `hosttech-secret` Secret in Namespace `cert-manager`
+* `letsencrypt-prod-songlaa`: for dns01 challenge using cloudflare provider.
+The api-token is stored in cert-manager namespace

 #### Hetzner Kubernetes Cloud Controller Manager